Professor Damien Hicks

 PhD topics and outlines

 Data-Driven Computational Modelling: PhD scholarships are available for students interested in data-driven computational modelling.
-Students will apply machine learning techniques to tackle specific problems in the dynamics of living systems.
-Current projects involve statistical inference on branching processes, and the analysis of brain dynamics using physiological models.
+Students will apply inference methods to tackle specific problems in the dynamics of living systems.
+Current projects involve inference in trees, and inference of physiological parameters in the brain.

 Available to supervise honours students.